Award-winning singer/songwriter. Gifted instrumentalist. Meditator. Nature Lover.

 - Finalist, Best Video, Positive Music ("Posi") Awards

 - Nominated for four Washington (DC) Area Music Awards ("WAMMIES")

-Len is a thrilling improviser on guitar, mandolin, and other string instruments.
-Grammy-winning recording artist David Darling speaks of his "soulful, virtuoso playing."
+Len is a thrilling improviser on guitar, octave mandolin, and other string instruments.
+Grammy-winning recording artist David Darling spoke of his "soulful, virtuoso playing."
 After many years as a PhD computer researcher-geek, Len returned full-time in early 2018 to his first love of music.

 In June 2021, Len and his wife Ella moved from Florida to Eugene, Oregon, where they love to explore the spectacular beauty with their Australian Labradoodle Teddy.
 Len shares his music throughout the Pacific Northwest in concerts, worship services, interfaith gatherings, and meditation retreats.